Who Is Janelle Monáe?

 "We say time’s up for pay inequality.
 Time’s up for discrimination.
 Time’s up for harassment of any kind.
 And time’s up for the abuse of power because you see it’s not just going on in Hollywood, it’s not just going on in Washington, it’s right here in our industry.
 And just as we have the power to shape culture, we also have the power to undo the culture that doesn’t serve us well.
 So let’s work together."

-In 2016, Monáe made her acting debut in the critically acclaimed drama Moonlight.
-She also stars as Mary Winston-Jackson in the 2016 biopic Hidden Figures, which follows the lives of a small group of African-American women who worked as aeronautical engineers at NASA during the Space Age.
+After voicing a character for the animated feature Rio 2 (2014), Monáe appeared in the flesh in the critically acclaimed drama Moonlight (2016).
+She then starred as Mary Winston-Jackson in the 2016 biopic Hidden Figures, which follows the lives of a small group of African-American women who worked as aeronautical engineers at NASA during the Space Age.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!